-Personalization may be trending in 2021, but it’s not a novelty.
+Personalization may be trending, but it’s not a novelty.
 Most associations have figured out the bare minimum of personalized marketing.
 If you’re not at least addressing prospects and members by name in your messaging, you’ve got a lot of catching up to do.

 Consumers have amassed a great deal of marketing savvy on top of their hectic, over-scheduled lives.
 They know what associations are capable of, and they are quickly turned on or off.
 Creating a robust personalized marketing strategy is your association’s ticket to member satisfaction.